 Common Perceptions of the “Love Revolution” have been less than kind within mainstream circles

 There are also negative social implications that go along with the Moe trend.
 One particularly strange offshoot of Moe culture in the West has been the use of Moe characters as tools for shitposting on image boards like reddit and 4chan.
 While these posts are mundane on their own, they have been utilized for much more nefarious purposes.
-For example, the alt-right movement in the US has been known to utilize Moe characters as a mode of radicalization or harassment, creating racist or anti-PC memes based off Moe-styled characters.
+For example, the alt-right movement in the US has been known to utilize Moe characters as a mode of radicalization or harassment, creating racist or anti-PC memes based on Moe-styled characters.
 One example of this includes the “awoo” meme, featuring Touhou character Momiji Inubashiri (an anthropomorphic wolf-girl).
 The meme was first used in 2014 on 4chan’s [s4s] board.
 It was later hijacked by proponents of the far-right in support for Donald Trump’s presidential race.
 Even Richard Spencer, a well-known alt-right leader, recognises the potential that Moe offers: “The aesthetics of the alt-right, I would say, could involve anime…” The ease of personal connection and the ‘hollowness’ of the Moe character make it useful for media campaigns, including those of propaganda.
 This is because the character itself is flexible and easy to manipulate; the requirements for creating and propagating Moe-based memes are as little as time and a basic knowledge of Photoshop.
 Therefore, Moe has the capacity to be used harmfully in support of various social movements.
 This of course does not just apply to white nationalists, but to any number of groups, suggesting that Moe is potentially more dangerous than its innocuous style leads us to believe.

 Momiji Inubashiri from Touhou as a Trump supporter

-In summation, the word Moe describes an abstract emotional connection one feels for a character.
+The word Moe describes an abstract emotional connection one feels for a character.
 Nevertheless, its spread within the anime community and greater society entails much more than this simple definition.
 One thing that especially surprised me about the Moe phenomenon is the fact that it has such a wide reach, reaching so far as into the backwaters of American politics.
 I’ve also found that the reason Moe is so prominent is due to its essentially ‘hollow’ nature; Moe in itself is empty enough (content-wise) that the audience can impose any meaning they want upon it.
 This makes Moe extremely viable as a way of packaging commercial products, as well as allowing it to be adapted to a plethora of other uses.

 Nevertheless, I don’t think that I can pass judgement on Moe; the arguments I’ve gathered on both sides provided convincing points.
 As an art form, Moe is generally harmless, if not pleasurable to the viewer.
 Of course, this value judgement is somewhat subjective; “beauty is in the eye of the beholder”, after all.
 Despite this, there is a very legitimate point that Moe has the capacity to destroy narrative structure within anime production.
 This argument does not, however, take into account the times when the medium is used well, or in conjunction with good writing (shows like Madoka Magica and Kobayashi’s Dragon Maid come to mind).
 Anime has much to gain from Moe, and a total rejection of the art form, to me, only limits our perspective.
 That being said, Moe, as a social tool, has the capacity to both hurt and heal.
 With this in mind, I find it difficult to make objective value judgements about the subject precisely because its effects are so broad and powerful as to not offer a simple right or wrong binary.
 Considering both these lines of thought, I belief that Moe, while not as perfect as I originally considered it to be, is certainly not a trend to be despised.
 Rather, it is something to be enjoyed in moderation.
 After all, A little junk food is good once in awhile.